Choosing ornamental grasses for your garden can be a great way to add drama and style.

 If you want something smaller and a bit more manageable, consider Cortaderia selloana ‘Pumila’, which forms clumps of leaves around 45cm in height, then sends up silky, cream-coloured plumes on stems 1.2m high in late summer.

-Deschampsia cespitosa is a decidous ornamental grass called ‘tufted hair grass’.
-Interesting cultivars include:
+Deschampsia cespitosa is a deciduous ornamental grass called ‘tufted hair grass’.

 - D. cespitosa ‘Schottland’